pedz/prototype/README.markdown

   generate the composite `dist/prototype.js`.
 * `rake package` will create a distribution tarball in the `pkg/` directory.
+* `rake dist_web_worker` will preprocess a small part of the Prototype source using Sprockets and generate the composite `dist/prototype_webworker.js` which can be loaded into a Web Worker (on Firefox at least).

 Contributing to Prototype
 -------------------------